ExFed/nosr/README.md

 ### The API

-As mentioned above, the point of **NOSr** isn't to jam a bunch of sophisticated math into a data format.
+As mentioned above, the point of *NOS&#383;* isn't to jam a bunch of sophisticated math into a data format.
 No, that's been done.
-Don't get me wrong, languages like [Dhall](https://dhall-lang.org/) and [CUE](https://cuelang.org/) are wicked awesome and deserve attention, but that's not the goal of **NOSr**.
+Don't get me wrong, languages like [Dhall](https://dhall-lang.org/) and [CUE](https://cuelang.org/) are wicked awesome and deserve attention, but that's not the goal of *NOS&#383;*.

 Instead, the serialized format simply encodes a tree structure.
 The rest of the heavy lifting comes from the API, which defines "types" in terms of function